eliasbnk/dev-setup/README.md

 ### [press Enter]

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
+## 8. Editing .zshrc file to have nvm, aliases, and spaceship prompt heme.

-type the following into iTerm2:
+type the following into Terminal:

 ```
 code ~/.zshrc